minprog/programming-1/10 Lectures/00 Week 0 Wednesday/10 Wednesday.md

   * The lowest score of your problem sets will be dropped, as well, but see the syllabus for fine print.

-  * To give you a sense of where we’re going in the course, check out last year’s problem sets:
+  * To give you a sense of where we're going in the course, check out last year's problem sets:

     * Scratch